What is the Difference Between Web Design and Web Development?

 What Is a Web Developer?

-Compared to web designers, web developers must know how to code and work on making websites/applications working.
-In general, web developers are concerned with functionality — not the appearance — of websites and applications.
+Compared to web designers, web developers must know how to code and are focused on the function of a website or application.
+In general, web developers are concerned with functionality instead of the appearance of a website or application.

-There are two different types of web developers: front end and backend.
+Within the field, there are two different kind of developers: front end and backend.

 Backend developers typically work with a particular programming language and framework — like Ruby on Rails or Python and Django.
 They also have an understanding of databases, such as MySQL.

-There is also a third type of web developer called a "full stack developer".
-This means that this individual is familiar with both the front end and backend.
+There is also a third type of web developer called a "full stack developer."
+A full stack developer is an individual who is familiar with both the front end and backend.
 Or as it is commonly called, "client side" and "server side".

 How Are the Two Roles Alike?